 Did you know most people suffer from abnormalities of sleep without knowing what is happening?
 As everyone is running with time to meet deadlines or make ends meet, there is one necessity that suffers, sleep.
 Lack of enough sleep may cause loads of issues on your mind, workplace, health, and socialization.

-Since sleep is important, why not sleep?
-This is a vital question, but what to do?
-Our surroundings are not favorable for sleep.
-Your work needs you, your family crave your attention, decisions needs to be made and much more.
+Since sleep is essential, why not sleep?
+It is a vital question, but what to do?
+Our surroundings are not favorable for rest.
+Your work needs you; your family craves your attention, decisions need to be made, and much more.

 - Sleep apnea